nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Azure-DevOps.md

 ### Setup via Personal Access Token

 As an alternative to OAuth, you can establish Azure DevOps integration by providing SmartGit with a Personal Access Token ("PAT").
-Personal access tokens can be generated in the Settings area of the Azure web interface.
+PATs can be generated in the User Settings area of the Azure DevOps portal - please refer to Microsoft's [PAT documentation](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).

+#### Note:
-For PATs to be usable by SmartGit, it's important that Organization access is set to **All accessible organizations** (even if you just have a single organization).
+> - For PATs to be usable by SmartGit, it's important that Organization access is set to **All accessible organizations** (even if you just have a single organization).

-The scopes can be limited to **Code** - **Read&Write**.
+> - The scopes can be limited to **Code** - **Read&Write**.
+> - PATs are valid for a maximum of 1 year.
+When a PAT expires, you will need to regenerate it.

 ![Azure DevOps PAT Scopes](../images/Integrations-DevOps-PAT.png)